Canadian Nuclear Safety Commission: Mandate and history

 Canadian Nuclear Safety Commission was established under the 1997 Nuclear Safety and Control Act with a mandate to regulate nuclear energy, nuclear substances, and relevant equipment in order to reduce and manage the safety, environmental, and national security risks, and to keep Canada in compliance with international legal obligations, such as the Treaty on the Non-Proliferation of Nuclear Weapons.
 It replaced the former Atomic Energy Control Board (AECB, French: Régie de energie atomique), which was founded in 1946.

 The CNSC is an agency of the Government of Canada which reports to the Parliament of Canada through the Minister of Natural Resources.

 In 2008, Linda Keen the president and the chief executive officer of the CNSC was fired following a shortage of medical radioisotopes in Canada as a results of the extended routine shutdown of the NRU nuclear reactor at the Chalk River Laboratories.
+In the same year, the commission created the Canadian Adversary Testing Team (CATT), created for conducting force-on-force exercises involving nuclear power plants.

-Rumina Velshi joined the organisation in 2011 and in 2018 she became the President and CEO.
-In 2020 she also took on an international role for the IAEA becoming their Chairperson for their Commission on Safety Standards.
-She was appointed to serve for four years.
+Rumina Velshi joined the organisation in 2011 and in 2018 she became the president and CEO.
+In 2020 she also took on an international role for the IAEA, becoming chair of their Commission on Safety Standards with a four year appointment.